 S101.1 General.
-These provisions shall be applicable for residential construction where improved high wind and hail performance is desired.
-This appendix provides prescriptive based requirements for construction of residential structures to reduce damage and losses associated with high wind and hail events.
-The nominal design winds correspond to ASD design wind speeds, $V{asd}$ , of 110 mph ( $V{ult}$ = 140 mph) in terrain exposure B. The objective of the provisions is to reduce damage and losses in severe wind storms including narrowing the path of destruction in tornadoes.
+These provisions shall be applicable for residential construction where improved high wind or high wind and hail performance is desired.
+This appendix provides prescriptive-based requirements for the construction of residential structures to reduce damage and losses associated with high wind and/or hail events.
+The nominal design winds correspond to ultimate design wind speeds, Vult = 130 mph in terrain exposure C. The objective of the provisions is to reduce damage and losses in severe windstorms, including narrowing the path of destruction in tornadoes.
 The provisions provide alternative requirements to those contained in Appendix Y that are expected to provide similar continuous load path enhancements.